ccbrown/needy/commands.md

 <pre class="highlight"><code>cbrown@mbp:~/example% <span class="green">needy</span> dev-mode gsl --disable
 Development mode disabled for gsl.
 Please ensure that you have persisted any changes you wish to keep.</code></pre>

+init
+--

+Initializes the source directory for a need, according to the needs file.
+This includes fetching the source, cleaning the source directory, and running user-defined post-clean steps.
+This is often useful in conjunction with `dev-mode`.

+Example:

+<pre class="highlight"><code>cbrown@mbp:~/example% <span class="green">needy</span> init asio
+Initializing asio...</code></pre>

 pkg-config-path
 --